-The increase in orders for the Schools and Theatres business unit for the three months ended July 28, 2012 compared to the same period one year ago appears to be resulting from an overall improvement in the market, which we believe is related to less impact of public school spending pressures and the growing interest in video systems in high schools.
+The increase in orders for the three months ended October 27, 2012 compared to the same period one year ago appears to be resulting from an overall improvement in the market, which we believe is related to less impact of public school spending pressures and the growing interest in video systems in high schools.
+In addition, orders for video projects increased by 92 percent over the second quarter of fiscal 2012.